 Indianapolis Colts at the Lucas Oil Stadium

 The home to the Indianapolis Colts.
-Take the family to a NFL football game at a stadium with an retractable roof while in Indy.
+Take the family to an NFL football game at a stadium with a retractable roof while in Indy.

 Conner Prairie

 Located at 13400 Allisonville Rd.
-The outdoor interpretive is open April until October.
+The outdoor interpretive is open from April until October.
 The indoor welcome center offers learning activities year-round.
 Winter hours (November through March) are Thursday to Sunday from 10 a.m. to 5 p.m.
 Open for the rest of the year from Tuesday to Sunday from 10 a.m. to 5 p.m.
-General admission fee of $20 is charged to everyone 2-years-old and older.
+Adult admission is $25 and kids (2 to 12) are $19.

 Eagle Creek Park

-As the largest park in Indianapolis, Eagle Creek Park offers 3,900 acres property for water and land activities.
-Find over 16 miles of hiking trails, a 36-hole golf course, a summertime concert series on Wednesday evenings and even a dog park.
-For visitors wanting to get out on the water, rent a paddleboard, canoe, kayak, petal boat or rowboat.
+As the largest park in Indianapolis, Eagle Creek Park offers 3,900 acres of property for water and land activities.
+Visitors can find over 16 miles of hiking trails, a 36-hole golf course, a summertime concert series on Wednesday evenings and even a dog park.
+For visitors wanting to get out on the water, rent a paddleboard, canoe, kayak, pedal boat or rowboat.

 Located at 7840 W. 56th St. Open from 7 a.m. to 9:30 p.m. during the summer and roughly follows the sunset.
 Daily admission is $6 per vehicle.